Kashgar: Republic of China

-First East Turkestan Republic
+From 1912 to 1928, Yang Zengxin, the Military Governor and later Governor of Xinjiang province, consolidated control over Xinjiang and maintained relative stability through a combination of limited military power, low taxation, and pragmatic accommodation of local elites.
+Kashgar remained an important administrative and military center in southern Xinjiang.
+The Republican government established Shule County in Kashgar in 1913, while regional administration was overseen by a Tao-yin (道尹, prefecture mayor), who was responsible for civil and military affairs.
+Yang relied on Hui (Chinese-speaking muslims) military leaders, including Ma Fuxing, to maintain order, but had Ma and his son executed in 1923 to eliminate potential threats and strengthen provincial control.
+During this period, the British consulate at Chini Bagh continued to monitor local developments.
+Although Kashgar remained relatively peaceful, Pan-Turkist ideas and Soviet influence were beginning to emerge in the region.

+On 7 July 1928, Yang Zengxin was assassinated in Dihua (present Urumqi) during the July 7 coup.
+Jin Shuren subsequently assumed control of Xinjiang and was recognized by the Nationalist government in Nanjing.
+Departing from Yang’s relatively conciliatory approach, Jin relied more heavily on officials from his native Gansu and other Han Chinese officials, increased certain taxes, restricted the Hajj pilgrimage, and promoted the replacement of hereditary local rule with direct provincial administration.
+Following the death of the Kumul Khan in 1930, Jin abolished the hereditary Kumul Khanate in 1931.
+This decision contributed to the outbreak of the Kumul Rebellion, which became a major catalyst for wider unrest across Xinjiang and eventually affected southern Xinjiang including Kashgar.

 Kashgar was the scene of continual battles from 1933 to 1934.
-Ma Shaowu, a Chinese Muslim, was the Tao-yin of Kashgar, and he fought against Uyghur rebels.
-He was joined by another Chinese Muslim general, Ma Zhancang.
+Ma Shaowu, a Chinese-speaking Muslim, was the Tao-yin (mayor) of Kashgar, and he fought against Uyghur rebels.
+He was joined by another Chinese-speaking Muslim general, Ma Zhancang.

 Battle of Kashgar (1933)

-Uyghur and Kyrgyz forces, led by the Bughra brothers and Tawfiq Bay, attempted to take the New City of Kashgar from Chinese Muslim troops under General Ma Zhancang.
+Uyghur and Kyrgyz forces, led by the Bughra brothers and Tawfiq Bay, attempted to take the New City of Kashgar from Chinese-speaking Muslim troops under General Ma Zhancang.
 They were defeated.

-Tawfiq Bey, a Syrian Arab traveller, who held the title Sayyid (descendant of Muhammed) and arrived at Kashgar on 26 August 1933, was shot in the stomach by the Chinese Muslim troops in September.
+Tawfiq Bey, a Syrian Arab traveller, who held the title Sayyid (descendant of Muhammed) and arrived at Kashgar on 26 August 1933, was shot in the stomach by the Chinese-speaking Muslim troops in September.
 Previously Ma Zhancang arranged to have the Uyghur leader Timur Beg killed and beheaded on 9 August 1933, displaying his head outside of Id Kah Mosque.

 Han Chinese troops commanded by Brigadier Yang were absorbed into Ma Zhancang's army.
 A number of Han Chinese officers were spotted wearing the green uniforms of Ma Zhancang's unit of the 36th division; presumably they had converted to Islam.